Festival Groups

 • Barnacle Buoys

 Barnacle Buoys are excited about returning to Falmouth this year.
-We are based in Clevedon, North Somerset, on the briny Bristol Channel.
+They are based in Clevedon, North Somerset, on the briny Bristol Channel.

-We have been going for 13 years now, with only one of original member still singing with us, but are rolling along merrily with new Buoys learning the ropes and reducing our average age dramatically!
+The group has been going for 13 years now, with only one of original member still singing with them, but are rolling along merrily with new Buoys learning the ropes and reducing their average age dramatically!

-We sing acapella, with our own interpretation of traditional and unusual shanties and sea songs.
-We continue with our mission to have fun, bring a smile to the faces of our audiences, whilst raising an appreciable amount of funds for our charities.
+Barnacle Buoys sing acapella, with their own interpretation of traditional and unusual shanties and sea songs.
+They continue with their mission to have fun, bring a smile to the faces of their audiences, whilst raising an appreciable amount of funds for their chosen charities.

 Website